 Shekhawati Region of Rajasthan has recently come to tourist limelight for its opulent havelis and open air art galleries.
 The distinctive feature of the art is the frescoes that have remained untouched from the brutality of nature and lack of maintenance.
 Another interesting fact is that the Marwari, Jain or Shekhawati merchants who dealt in business of opium and spices, are no longer the owners of their lavish creation.
 Once they shifted to the big cities like Bombay and Kolkata , their havelis were left in hands of the caretaker’s family or were just left abandoned.
 The life of these caretakers took a dramatic turn after the new property laws post India’s independence.
 They were given the ownership of these havelis.

-It is said that if you want to explore the traditional cultural of Rajasthan, head straightaway to Jaisalmer.
+It is said that if you want to explore the traditional culture of Rajasthan, head straightaway to Jaisalmer.
 And this indeed is the best advice.
 The city of Jaisalmer has successfully preserved and revived its traditional art and culture.
 The colourful Bandhani Lahengas, paghdis (turbans), most expressive puppets and tinkling ornaments, make this a cultural paradise.
-There can never be enough description about the architecture on this city that has a magic to leave each one awestruck.
-Here is the list of things to do in Jaisalmer, so that you don’t miss out the best part of it.
+There can never be enough description of the architecture in this city that has a magic to leave each one awestruck.
+Here is the list of Best things to do in Jaisalmer, so that you don’t miss out the best part of it.
 Read more